fourkitchens/readmes/README.md

 **Build Type** is based on the build architecture.
 Typically this is identified as something like Composer, Aquifer, Drush Make, or Manual.

 It is possible for a Hosting/Framework/Build Type combination to share documentation between each.
-In those situations, simply symlink to the correct documentation piece.
+In those situations, simply place it in the most common denomination of commonality like [Hosting]/[Framework] or [Hosting].
+In other cases, symlink to the correct documentation piece.

+If documentation applies to all instances, feel free to add it to the `global` folder at the hosting level.

 ## How To Use